History of Dabo Swinney in Timeline

 Dabo Swinney

-Dabo Swinney is the head football coach at Clemson University, taking over in 2008.
-He led the Clemson Tigers to national championships in 2016 and 2018, with the 2018 team considered one of the greatest in college football history.
-Swinney is the all-time winningest coach in Clemson football history and ACC football history, solidifying his position as a highly successful and influential figure in college football.
+Dabo Swinney is the head football coach at Clemson University, a position he assumed in 2008.
+He is highly regarded, having led the Clemson Tigers to national championships in 2016 and 2018.
+Notably, the 2018 team is often considered one of the best in college football history.
+Swinney holds the distinction of being the all-time winningest head coach in both Clemson football and Atlantic Coast Conference (ACC) football history.

 November 20, 1969: Dabo Swinney's Birth